oldscienceguy/PebbleSDR/README.md

 The source code for this project represents incremental, "drive-by" coding, with numerous experiments, re-writes, re-factoring, re-everything.
 Little attempt has been made to pretty up the code and clean up comments.
 In fact, in many places I have deliberately left alternative implementations and detailed comments in the code for future reference.
 DSP comments in the source code should be taken with a grain of salt, especially older comments.
 This has been a learning experience for me and many times I thought I understood something, only to come back later and realize I didn't have a clue!
 Finally, if you have questions, want me to fix some bugs, etc , please be patient for a response from me.

 * ####Credits
 I knew nothing about DSP algorithms when I started writing Pebble.
 Although I've collected quite a library of DSP books and articles, I learned by looking at the work of others who were kind enough to make their projects open source.
 I've included all of the key projects I referenced and in some cases, derived code from, in the gpl.h file you can find in the source tree.
 But I especially wanted to thank Moe Wheatley for his outstanding work in making CuteSDR <http://sourceforge.net/projects/cutesdr/> available with source.
 While I had working code, Moe's code demonstrated what a professionally written DSP program should look like.
+I would also like to thank Michael Ossman for his ongoing work in SDR hardware and education.
+HackRF One is one of my favorite devices and Michael's SDR video tutorial <https://greatscottgadgets.com/sdr/> is worth its weight in gold - even if you don't have a HackRF.

 ##Installation